dalealleshouse/algorithms/shortest_path/README.md

 The algorithm as shown in the this section is a naive implementation.
 Each iteration of the main while loop requires a scan over all edges to find the one with the minimum distance.
-While this runtime isn't horrible, it's possible to do much better using a [priority queue](../queue/README.md#priority-queue).
+While this runtime isn't horrible, it's possible to do much better using the implementation in the next section.

 ### Asymptotic Complexity
 ![O(mn)](https://latex.codecogs.com/gif.latex?O(mn))

 ### Pseudo Code
 ```
+dijkstra:
-G = input graph
+    G = input graph with distance of each vertex set to infinity
     v = starting vertex
     side effects: marks all vertices with the shortest distance from the starting
     vertex

+    S = empty array

+    v.distance = 0
+    S.add(v)

+    while true:
+        u = find_min(G, S)
+        if u is NULL or u.distance == infinity:
+            break

+        S.add(u)

+find_min:
+    G = input graph
-S = All vertices in G
+    S = array containing all conquered vertices

+    v = NULL

     for each vertex in S:
-    vertex.distance = infinity

-v.distance = 0

-while S is not empty:
-    u = vertex in S having the minimum distance
-    remove u from Q

-    for each outgoing edge in u:
+        for each edge in vertex:
+            if edge.head is contained in S:
+                continue

-        distance = u.distance + edge.weight
+            distance = edge.tail.distance + edge.weight
             if distance < edge.head.distance
                 edge.head.distance = distance

+            if edge.head.distance < v.distance
+                v = edge.head

+    return v
 ```

 ## Dijkstra's